-7.2.2 Public safety partners, government agencies, tribes and critical infrastructure providers
+7.2.2 Public safety partners, government agencies, tribes, and critical infrastructure providers

 De-energization is a last resort to maintain public and customer safety during extreme fire risk conditions.
-If extreme fire danger resulted in de-energization or planned rotating outages, SMUD will provide proactive communications to alert key stakeholders and essential and critical customers like governments, agencies, utilities, healthcare and communications accounts to provide as much notice as possible to minimize the impact on our customers and community.
+If extreme fire danger resulted in de-energization or planned rotating outages, SMUD will provide proactive communications to alert key stakeholders and essential service providers and provide as much notice as possible to minimize the impact on our customers and community.